OttoChu/SenpaiSounds/plans.md

 - edit playlist
     - remove chosen song
     - move chosen song to different order

+## Timestamps
+- add timestamp for songs
+    - e.g (current/total) for the song
+- Fix the total playlist duration
-- add total duration for the playlist
+    - currently it is only counting the playlist
-- add the time when the user add the song in the playlist
+    - it should also count the rest of the current song as well

-## Media control
-- add button for media control (next, pause and stop)
-- add duration/timestamp for songs

 ## Roles
 - make the admin commands only works for some roles only (currently disabled)